AlibabaCloudDocs/kms/intl.en-US/API Reference/Secrets/ListSecrets.md

 This operation returns the metadata information stored in secret objects and does not return encrypted secret values.

+In this example, the secrets created by the current account in the current region are returned.
+The `PageNumber` parameter is set to `1`, and the `PageSize` parameter is set to `2`, which indicates that two secrets are to be returned.

 ## Debugging

 [OpenAPI Explorer automatically calculates the signature value.
 For your convenience, we recommend that you call this operation in OpenAPI Explorer.
 OpenAPI Explorer dynamically generates the sample code of the operation for different SDKs.](https://api.aliyun.com/#product=Kms&api=ListSecrets&type=RPC&version=2016-01-20)